zhangwurongyan/P8105_hw3_wz2507/hw3.md

   count() %>%
   arrange(desc(n)) %>%
   mutate(n=n/5) %>%
-  #since for each location it measured for 5 times, so I used total n to divide 5
+  #since for each location is measured for 5 times, so I used total n to divide 5
   filter(n>=7) %>%
   arrange(year)